What is The Forge in Lemont?

 Axe Throwing

-We had never gone axe throwing before and it was really fun!
-We enjoyed trying to hit the bullseye and got better with every throw.
+Annie’s family enjoyed their time axe throwing on their first visit to The Forge.
+They liked trying to hit the bullseye and got better with every throw.
 There are two trailers, each with two targets and fans blowing inside for maximum air flow.
-Anyone not throwing an axe needs to wait outside the trailer for safety reasons, but there are benches with umbrellas so you can hang out in the shade.
+Anyone not throwing an axe needs to wait outside the trailer for safety reasons.

 Head to the main entrance and check in at the hut for this activity since staff is not regularly stationed in the area.
 The cost is $20 per person for 60 minutes of axe throwing.
 Guests 10-16 years old must have a supervising adult chaperone with them for the duration of the game.
 Please note that you will not be throwing full-sized axes and they do not require two hands.